jorge-crespo-cedeno/RoboND-Perception-Project/writeup.md

 ![alt text][image5]
 ![alt text][image6]

+The output_1.yaml file can be found in the pr2_robot/scripts directory.

 ##### World 2
 In the second world, the perception recognized correctly 100% of the objects also, as it is shown in the following images:

 ![alt text][image7]
 ![alt text][image8]

+The output_2.yaml file can be found in the pr2_robot/scripts directory.

 ##### World 3
 In the third world, the support vector machine identified correctly 7 out 8 objects.
 The problem, is that the glue is behind the book, and this creates two problems: